rjmoss/CarND-Advanced-Lane-Lines/writeup.md

 You're reading it...

 ### Camera Calibration
-The camera is calibrated at the start of the python notebook or in lines XXX to XXX of `pipeline.py`.
+The camera is calibrated at the start of the python notebook or in lines 47 to 82 of `pipeline.py`.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.